deadlyvipers/dojo_rules/introduction.md

-I'm Alejandro Greppi, doing this Github course on CodeSchool
+I'm Alejandro Greppi, doing this Github course on CodeSchool.

+My favourite path is HTML & CSS.